w3kp/tiktok-downloader/README.md

 ## Description

 This Bash script allows you to download TikTok videos without watermarks — both one by one and in batch mode.
-You can also get the profile picture of a given user in the highest resolution available.
+You can also get the profile picture (avatar) of a given user in the highest resolution available.

 Underneath the surface, my script uses [yt-dlp](https://github.com/yt-dlp/yt-dlp) for downloading, which is the only external dependency[^1].
 If downloading fails, check if [yt-dlp](https://github.com/yt-dlp/yt-dlp) is installed and up-to-date.